 The majority of subjects fall somewhere on the spectrum from indifferent to apathetic toward their jobs with a few downright hating their occupation.
 The only jobs that really offered a lot of positives to the employee tended to have creative elements, power and authority, or autonomy (or some combination of those traits).
 The interviews happened over four decades ago, but you would never know it other than the occasional reference to typewriters or other obsolete technologies.

-From the nineteen jobs I’ve had, I can’t say that I hated or loved any of them.
+From the twenty jobs I’ve had, I can’t say that I hated or loved any of them.
 All of them came with highs and lows.
 Some provided a lot of money for nearly zero effort (DJ’ing the baseball and basketball games, for example).
 Others had really fun parts (making subs and running the grill at the sub shop; playing with new technologies as a toll road engineer), but each job came with negatives.
 I can’t say I was unhappy to work in any of the jobs, but I can’t say I’m really sad to leave them behind, either.

 What’s your take on working?
 Did you ever really love a high-paying job?
 Did you work mostly for the money or for love of your occupation?